-Capital One does emphasize the importance of communicating with the merchant before resorting to disputing a transaction.
-They advise cardholders that chargebacks are not to be used to “force” a refund when they are dissatisfied with a product or service, and that they should always double check suspicious charges to make sure that the transaction wasn’t placed by another authorized user.
+Capital One emphasizes the importance of communicating with the merchant before resorting to disputing a transaction.
+They advise cardholders that chargebacks are not to be used to “force” a refund when they are dissatisfied with a product or service and that they should always double-check suspicious charges to make sure that the transaction wasn’t placed by another authorized user.

-Having expanded into traditional banking services, Capital One issues debit cards as well as credit cards, and allows cardholders to dispute debit card transactions under certain circumstances.
-They list the following as specific valid reasons for disputing a debit card transaction:
+Having expanded into traditional banking services, Capital One issues debit cards as well as credit cards.
+It lists the following as specific valid reasons for disputing a debit card transaction:

-- The cardholder cancelled a service, but got rebilled for it anyway
+- The cardholder canceled a service, but was re-billed for it anyway

 - The transaction amount is duplicated or otherwise incorrect